mahdi-raji/learning-notes/University/Operating Systems/04- Basics of OS (I O Structure).md

 - Operating systems have a **device driver** for each device controller.
   _Example_: Windows uses different drivers for an NVIDIA graphics card versus an AMD one.

+**What is a Buffer?** A  **buffer** is a small, temporary storage area used to hold data when transferring between two devices or components that work at different speeds.

+**Why is it used?** It prevents data loss when the sender is faster than the receiver.
+For example, a keyboard or mouse stores input events in its buffer while the CPU is busy.

+**When is data stored in the buffer?**
+When the device is sending data faster than the CPU can process.

+When the CPU or OS is temporarily unavailable.

+To group data and send it in chunks (batch processing).

 - **Device driver**:
   - Understands the device controller and presents a uniform interface to the device to the rest of the OS.
     _Example_: Regardless of the brand of mouse (Logitech or HP), the OS uses the driver to interpret movements and clicks in the same way.